nknabin/dotfiles/README.md

 ```

 ## Usage
+### Arch Linux
 1. Clone the repo.
-1. Install scripts/arch-postinstall.sh by running bash arch-postinstall.sh.
+2. Install scripts/arch-postinstall.sh by running bash arch-postinstall.sh.
 You will need sudo privileges.

-1. Copy the config files to your home directory.
-This will replace your existing settings.
+### Debian 12
+1. Clone the repo.
+2. Run scripts/setup.sh.
+You will need sudo privileges.